 Chicago beat the Philadelphia Flyers 4-0 on Tuesday in what might have been the most complete game the Hawks played this season.
 It was a solid team victory.

 The Hawks also went with different lines than they had in the past and again Joel Quenneville demonstrated his knack of having his pulse on this team and knowing how to get the best from his players and utilizing their strenghths to spark his team.

 The game also saw the return of Kris Versteeg to the line-up.
-Versteeg however was not on the third line but would be opposite his old buddy Patrick Kane on the second line with Andrew Sha...
+Versteeg however was not on the third line but was opposite his old b...

 The Hawks will face the Flyers for the first time this season, and the seasons couldn’t have started differently for the two teams.